 Assisted Hatching is a common laboratory technique in which an embryologist uses a precise laser to make an opening in the shell of the embryo to facilitate implantation by the embryo in the uterine lining.
 The hatching is performed immediately before loading the embryo into the transfer catheter.
 It is recommended if embryo quality is less than optimal, for all Frozen Embryo Transfer (FET) cycles, and cycles where cryopreserved eggs are used.
 Here is a picture of an embryo starting to hatch

-Acupuncture information (medical acupuncture and acupuncturists) is available to patients who request this adjunct therapy as part of their IVF Phoenix, AZ treatment.
+Information (medical acupuncture and acupuncturists) is available to patients who request this adjunct therapy as part of their IVF treatment.
 Acupuncture may improve endometrial receptivity and increase blood flow to the pelvic area which can increase pregnancy rates.
 Treatments usually involve 1 or 2 sessions with the acupuncturist before the egg retrieval and then a session immediately before and after the embryo transfer.
 The sessions surrounding the embryo transfer may occur at the clinic for your convenience.

-Couple Participation - Infertility can exact a heavy toll.
+Infertility can exact a heavy toll.
 The emotional, financial, and physical burden may seem daunting.
-It is for this reason we encourage both partners to be supportive of one another, and to participate in the treatment process jointly by attending all appointments together.
-We understand this is not always possible, but is highly recommended.
+It is, for this reason, we encourage both partners to be supportive of one another, and to participate in the treatment process jointly by attending all appointments together.
+We understand this is not always possible but is highly recommended.
 Names of licensed counselors are available for individuals and couples wanting additional support before, during, or after the cycle.
-These counselors are familiar with the emotional impact of infertility and infertility treatments, and can help the couple manage this important aspect of their care.
+These counselors are familiar with the emotional impact of infertility and infertility treatments and can help the couple manage this important aspect of their care.